Skip to main content

 Package authorDeclares records, stored bytes, and callable slots.things-to-store-and-run.json

-Runtime KitAdmits package material and prepares app-facing reads or targets.Runtime Kit setup behind the public surface
+Runtime KitAdmits package material and prepares app-facing reads or targets.Runtime Kit setup outside the public app surface

-App surfaceReads prepared data and sends target requests.useBitfieldData(...), sendRequestToBitfieldTarget(...)
+App surfaceReads named data and sends target requests.useBitfieldData(...), sendRequestToBitfieldTarget(...)

 Bitfield account/deviceControls whether this device can use the product.Account portal and local activation state